Chicago Green Card Lawyer

 What Is a Green Card?

 The green card is an essential immigration document issued by the U.S. government to foreign nationals who have applied for, qualified for, and received lawful, permanent resident status.
 It serves as proof an individual has the right to indefinitely live and work in the U.S., and allows travel in and out of the country.
-Additionally, green card holders may take advantage of many government-offered benefits.
+Additionally, green card holders may take advantage of many government-offered benefits, including certain Social Security benefits, access to public education, and eligibility for federal student aid.

 In exchange for the rights afforded to those granted green cards, they also take on certain responsibilities.
-Lawful permanent residents must pay state and federal taxes, and they must abide by U.S. laws.
+These include paying state and federal taxes, registering for Selective Service (if applicable), and obeying all U.S. laws.
+Failing to meet these obligations can jeopardize your status.

 Green Card Eligibility Categories

 Depending on your circumstances, several eligibility categories exist through which you may obtain lawful permanent resident status.
 To apply for this status, you will need to meet the criteria of one of these categories.
-A green card immigration lawyer will help you determine where you fit, and aid you in initiating the process to secure your place in the U.S.
+A green card immigration lawyer will help you determine where you fit, and guide you through the process to secure your place in the U.S.

 Family-Based Green Card